 Her books have been awarded multiple Coretta Scott King Book Awards, Jane Addams Children’s Literature Honor citations, four NAACP Image Award nominations, the Boston Globe/Horn Book Honor medal, as well as several Parenting Publication Gold Medals, and American Library Association Notable Book citations.

-Andrea was selected to deliver the May Hill Arbuthnot Lecture.
-This honor recognizes her significant contributions to literature for young people provided through a body of work that brings a deeper understanding of children’s books and their impact.
+Voted the 2019 Champion of Literacy Award, Andrea’s extraordinary contribution for over thirty years has greatly impacted the children’s and young adult literary world.
+She was selected to deliver the May Hill Arbuthnot Lecture.
+This honor recognizes Andrea’s significant contributions to literature for young people provided through a body of work that brings a deeper understanding of children’s books and their impact.